perrystephenson/midas/Implementation.md

     arrange(rwmd_distance) %>%
     head(3)

-  message("Try and make your sentence more like one of these:") print(suggestions$Sentence)
+  message("Similar sentences from the corpus:") print(suggestions$Sentence)
 }
 ```

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

-    ## We had a really big team and everyone did something different.
+    ## We tried to do something different to what everyone else was doing.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

-    ## [1] "We will be adding a knowledge quiz and Did You Know?"
+    ## [1] "Surely that is something that we all want to support.\""
-    ## [2] "They all felt it was very relevant and really was something they could connect with."
+    ## [2] "I can't think of anything else you could use to do it' [c]."
-    ## [3] "For some of those patients who we had not planned to operate, we have then taken a different approach."
+    ## [3] "She felt she was doing something to help herself...\""

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

-    ## My analysis was awesome and had a huge impact on the world.
+    ## This project awesome and people in Australia and America said it was awesome.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

-    ## [1] "The wider impact of this research has been acknowledged within the museum world both in the UK and abroad: `the project had a transformatory effect on the V&amp;A."
+    ## [1] "It has also been broadcast on BBC2 and in Australia, South Africa, Canada and the United States."
-    ## [2] "Impact on Policy The research associated with the development and evaluation of ASSIST has had a substantial impact on policy."
+    ## [2] "It was also widely reviewed in Canada, Australia and the United States."
-    ## [3] "In addition to the impact on public policy and its resultant impact on health and wellbeing, this work has had a significant impact on both society and practitioners."
+    ## [3] "This was granted in USA in 2012 and is currently under examination in Europe."

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

-    ## The University of Technology Sydney is the best university in the world.
+    ## The university got lots of money from the government and from IBM and Microsoft.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

-    ## [1] "This technology is the first and the only one available in the world."
+    ## [1] "Many of the visitors were schoolchildren drawn in by the education projects, along with students from the University of Brighton and the University of Sussex."
-    ## [2] "The MIT museum is one of the largest Holography Museums in the world."
+    ## [2] "The cast and crew of both, as well as the website team for the second, were drawn from the staff and students of the Department of Theatre, Film and Television."
-    ## [3] "This is the first service of its kind anywhere in the world."
+    ## [3] "The testimonials also revealed that the work of Dr Stibbe has been drawn from and incorporated into the curriculum at the University of York, Nottingham University, Greenwich University, South Downs College, London South Bank University, Ball State University, the University of Graz, the University of Modena, the University of New Mexico, and Luxemburg University among others."

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

-    ## Every year lots of people are sick with a sleep disease.
+    ## Every year many people get sick kidneys and it makes them die.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

-    ## [1] "Every year around 17,000 people in the USA and 2,400 in the UK are diagnosed with the disease."
+    ## [1] "I know that some of this year's students also used them in school on their practices and found them appropriate and very useful' [C10]."
-    ## [2] "800 people develop CML each year in the UK and there are currently over 6,000 patients with the disease."
+    ## [2] "The ultimate beneficiaries of the research are 57,000 children and young people (and increasingly many adults) in Hull, and professionals working with them."
-    ## [3] "An estimated 62,000 people develop the disease each year, of which the majority are in the early stages of the disease."
+    ## [3] "The nature of the impact It is demonstrable that many people found this this material rewarding, and that many of them were moved to pursue the subject further."

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

-    ## Many of our patients said that they felt better.
+    ## Everyone was sick at the start and now they are not sick at the end.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

-    ## [1] "Research into that is helping treatment of it and our understanding of how it works.\""
+    ## [1] "The DVD Only Connect was published at the very end of the assessment period, and sales figures are not yet available."
-    ## [2] "This means that more patients are free of their disease."
+    ## [2] "At the project's end participants were asked to report how easy they found the exercise and how often they had completed it."
-    ## [3] "And in aspects of our practice they had an influence.\""
+    ## [3] "I was at the front, looking to do damage and not caring."

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

-    ## We got our project in the local newspaper and on television.
+    ## We got our project in the local newspaper and on television and everyone watched.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

     ## [1] "The conference on the Frisian tablet also generated local and national newspaper and television reports."
-    ## [2] "It has also been disseminated in local, national and international broadcasts and through the publication of articles in local and national newspapers."
+    ## [2] "The project, and the successful launch of the boat in April 2013, were reported by the BBC and ITV in extended reports on national and local television and radio (e.g."
-    ## [3] "The project, and the successful launch of the boat in April 2013, were reported by the BBC and ITV in extended reports on national and local television and radio (e.g."
+    ## [3] "The Centre prides itself on its engagement in mainstream and peer reviewed journals and through presentations, conferences and on television and radio programmes and newspaper articles."

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

-    ## A lot of people used to die and now less people die.
+    ## Lots of people were dying at the start and now less people are dying because of our project.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

-    ## [1] "The Care People: The Care People is a social enterprise established to provide care to children and older people."
+    ## [1] "Patients are less likely to be fluid overloaded now than they were at the beginning of the 21st century."
-    ## [2] "The impacts affect the life chances of many young (and less young) people."
+    ## [2] "The government people are working more cautiously because of this.'"
-    ## [3] "This has changed and this change of perceptions is down to the work of people such as Ailsa\"."
+    ## [3] "Professional guidelines and training have been informed by the research and health outcomes have improved because of the availability of the new systems and the new ways that people are trained on them."

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

     ## We came up with a new way of doing things that was better than the old way.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

-    ## [1] "In doing so, it has informed individuals by equipping them with a better understanding of the nature of the Templars."
+    ## [1] "As a result the new galleries adopted a chronological approach that opens `up the history of making and using objects in a way that reflects ..."
     ## [2] "For a fund that was less than one year old at the time, this demonstrates the quality of its proposition [7]."
-    ## [3] "As a result the new galleries adopted a chronological approach that opens `up the history of making and using objects in a way that reflects ..."
+    ## [3] "In doing so, it has informed individuals by equipping them with a better understanding of the nature of the Templars."

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

-    ## We worked with people from the biology, psychology and computer science departments.
+    ## We made friends and worked with people from the psychology department and the computer science department.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

     ## [1] "Specifically, the collaboration examined the impact of our brain-computer research on public perceptions and engagement with science and society."
-    ## [2] "We have worked with the Science Media Centre in educating journalists about our work."
+    ## [2] "Cooper worked with the team from the Department of Informatics at the University of Sussex who created the virtual graphics."
-    ## [3] "Wildlife groups and other local agencies will be able to continue to apply and extend the expertise they have developed from engagement with the project and its underpinning science."
+    ## [3] "The Bradford project also received funding from the Innovation, Excellence and Strategic Development Fund (IESD) from the Department of Health."

-    ## Sentence to be replaced is:
+    ## Sentence being analysed:

-    ## Other universities really liked what we did and now they want to do it too.
+    ## We worked with IBM and Microsoft and Apple and Google and lots of other companies.

-    ## Try and make your sentence more like one of these:
+    ## Similar sentences from the corpus:

-    ## [1] "It is really what the Japanese are like and not just what Westerners think they are like.\"["
+    ## [1] "We have worked with most of the major industry players, and many minor ones."
-    ## [2] "It is really what the Japanese are like and not just what Westerners think they are like'."
+    ## [2] "The other companies listed are distribution and marketing companies with global reach."
-    ## [3] "We helped answer questions such as: if communities are to do more, how do they go about it?"
+    ## [3] "Microsoft has engaged heavily with the University of Southampton and Dezineforce."